 As the second-largest employer in Onondaga County, Syracuse University is proud to offer a benefit program that is family-friendly, progressive, and responsive to the diversity of our community.
 Qualified employees are eligible for the majority of our benefit plans immediately upon hire.
 The University absorbs a significant portion of the cost for most plans, while some programs are employee-pay-all.
 Overall, the value of health insurance, retirement plan contributions and tuition assistance represents approximately 40 percent of an employee’s annual wages, resulting in a generous total compensation package.
-Review the My SU Benefits booklet for an overview of the standard benefit package.
+Review the My SU Benefits booklet [PDF] for an overview of the standard benefit package.

 Most plans allow the employee to cover a legal spouse or a domestic partner, and children under age 26 (biological, stepchild, adopted child, or child in legal custody).
 Please consult the full benefits eligibility policy and the specific plan document or contact the HR Service Center with any questions about eligibility rules for yourself or your dependents.